erik/tinyserv/README.md

 # tinyserv
-tinyserv is a tiny no-configuration HTTP server that serves up the contents of whatever directory it's run from.
-It currently serves content on port 8080, but this will be customizable when I get around to handling command line arguments.
+tinyserv is a tiny no-configuration HTTP server that serves up the contents of whatever directory is specified (the current directory, by default).

 tinyserv makes use of my C HTML generator, [htmlize](https://github.com/boredomist/htmlize).